February arts: HCC "Now on View" festival, Black History Month events

 At 6:30 p.m. on February 19th, “Florida Conversations: Chitlin’ Circuit” features NPR journalist Eric Deggans leading a discussion about the network of Black-owned clubs that thrived in Tampa during the Jim Crow era, launching the careers of artists like Ray Charles.
 The free program is presented by WUSF.

-On February 22nd, there’s a West Tampa Black History walking tour led by Black History Curator Fred Hearns.
-But that event has already sold out.
+The February 22nd West Tampa Black History walking tour with Black History Curator Fred Hearns is sold out.

 The month culminates with the Black History Month Reception at 5:30 p.m. on Leonard George JrFebruary 28th.
 This year’s keynote speaker is West Tampa native, attorney, and sports and media trailblazer Leonard George Jr. In 1968, George became the first African American to sign a football scholarship with the University of Florida.
 After UF, he pursued a career in television journalism at Tampa’s WTOG and practiced law in Atlanta and Tallahassee, including work for the Florida Attorney General’s Office.
 The evening also includes live music, gallery access, and the presentation of the Dr. Bernard LaFayette Jr. History Award.